 La Coruña's origins date back to the Celts, Phoenicians and Romans.
 The settlers appreciated the protected natural harbor on the Atlantic.
 In Roman times the place was called Ardobicum Corunium.
 The Tower of Hercules, an ancient lighthouse that has been a UNESCO World Heritage Site since 2009, is a reminder of Roman rule.

 The city experienced an upswing in the 13th and 14th centuries.
 At that time, English pilgrims to St. James used the place as a port of destination on the way to the pilgrimage site of Santiago de Compostela.

 La Coruña - favored by the climate

 Spain is generally associated with heat and drought.
 La Coruña, on the other hand, is favored by the climate.
-The location on the Atlantic creates a mild maritime climate.
-The temperatures rarely drop below 10 ° Celsius.
-As far as rainfall is concerned, it is advisable to bring an umbrella.
+The location on the Atlantic means a mild maritime climate; temperatures rarely drop below 10° Celsius.
+As far as precipitation is concerned, it is usually advisable to take an umbrella with you.
 The region is one of the rainiest areas in Spain.
-Even in the months of June to August, the city recorded an average of six or more rainy days.
+Even in the months of June to August, the city records an average of six or more rainy days.

 La Coruña in the present

-La Coruña presents itself as an administrative center, university and port city.
-There are no outstanding industrial companies apart from an oil refinery and an aluminum plant.
+La Coruña is an administrative center, university and port city.
+Great industries don't exist apart from an oil refinery and an aluminum plant.
 The city has an efficient industrial port and a large fishing port.
 The service sector and tourism are of increasing economic importance.